· Shane Trimbur · Case Studies

 How modern IAM architecture can transform security operations while delivering significant business value.

-• Legacy Oracle Identity Manager deployment (version 11.1.2.3)
+• Legacy Oracle Identity Manager (OIM 11.1.2.3)

-• Custom SOAP-based provisioning workflows
+• SOAP-based provisioning with brittle custom code

 Technical Solution Architecture

-Phase 1: Identity Consolidation
+Phase 1: Unified Identity Graph

 {